 How To Own a Wood Burning Stove and Why Burning Logs Makes Sense!

-The long term price of energy continues to increase and the world's best known institutions are either going bust or shedding jobs.
+The long term price of energy continues to increase and companies are either going bust or shedding jobs.

 So here is some good news, a simple solution to save money on energy.
 Start burning wood.
 Preferably in a modern wood burning stove.

-We had a wood burning stove installed a week ago.
+We had a wood burning stove installed recently.
 It's a Morso Squirrel (manufactured in Denmark).
 Before that we had an open fire that was highly inefficient and messy.

 We had a large stone fireplace with an open hearth with a log basket and, depending on the weather, the smoke and ash sometimes invaded our kitchen/dining room.
 Now the old stone fireplace is gone and the new stove sits inside the enlarged opening.

 Wood Burners have a number of advantages when compared to an open fire.
-The fire is enclosed so you can leave them without worrying about embers on the carpet.
+The fire is enclosed so you can leave the stove without worrying about embers on the carpet.

 They are much more efficient in terms of converting fuel to heat energy.
 An open fire is typically 20% efficient whereas a modern wood burner is 70-80% efficient.